 Ingrown toenails are common and affect a majority of people at some point in their life.
 While you can treat your ingrown toenail at home, you’re better off getting professional help to prevent complications.
-The experienced team at Kaplansky Foot and Ankle Centers in Columbus and Reynoldsburg, Ohio, which includes David Kaplansky, DPM, Isin A. Mustafa, DPM, and Anthony Cozzolino, DPM, can provide you with the care you need so your ingrown toenail doesn’t lead to other issues.
+The experienced team at Kaplansky Foot and Ankle Centers in Columbus and Reynoldsburg, Ohio, which includes David Kaplansky, DPM and Anthony Cozzolino, DPM, can provide you with the care you need so your ingrown toenail doesn’t lead to other issues.
 Schedule an appointment online or by phone today if you have an ingrown toenail.

 An ingrown toenail develops when your toenail grows into the surrounding skin.
 You may develop an ingrown toenail from: